FAIRsharing/subject-ontology/CONTRIBUTING.md

 It is important to remember that it takes a lot of time for curators to process issues submitted to the tracker.
 To make this work easier, please always use issue templates if they are available (https://github.com/FAIRsharing/subject-ontology/issues/new/choose).

-For how to write a good term request, please read the [best practices carefully](#great-issues).

-<a id="adding-terms"></a>

-**Process**:

-1. Clone the repository (In case you are not an offical team member, create a fork first)
-1. Create new branch in git, for example `git checkout -b issue123`
-1. Open src/ontology/SRAO-edit.owl in your favourite editor, i.e. [Protege](https://protege.stanford.edu/). **Careful:** double check you are editing the correct file.
-There are many ontology files in this repository, but only one _editors file_!
-1. Perform your edit and save your changes
-1. Commit changes to branch
-1. Push changes upstream
-1. Create pull request

-## Best Practices

-<a id="great-issues"></a>

-### How to write great issues?

-Please refer to the [OBO Academy best practices](https://oboacademy.github.io/obook/lesson/term-request/).

-<a id="great-pulls"></a>

-### How to create a great pull/merge request?

-Please refer to the [OBO Academy best practices](https://oboacademy.github.io/obook/howto/github-create-pull-request/)